vikramaditya234/vikramaditya234.github.io/_posts/2018-02-16-share-session-across-subdomains.md

 comments: true
 ---
 #### Problem
-We have a bunch of subdomains and we want to share session acorss all of them.
+We have a bunch of subdomains and we want to share session across all of them.
 Subdomain list:
 {% highlight css %}
 sub1.mydomain.com
 sub2.mydomain.com
 sub3.mydomain.com
 {% endhighlight %}

 #### Code and Solution
 Change session cookie to: `.mydomain.com` Done! *Note: `.` in the start of domain*